 I would venture to say that, in the past 20 years, the orthopedic medical device and equipment industry is at the top of the charts for high-stakes litigation and precedent-setting rulings with respect to non-competition and non-solicitation disputes.
 Many orthopedic medical device and equipment companies have sued each other and their former employees, sales representatives, independent contractors, vendors, consultants or distributors for violating the terms of their restrictive covenants.
 These companies have sought injunctive relief and money damages.

-Continue reading “Part V of “The Restricting Covenant” Series: Lawyers and Law”
+Continue reading “Part X of “The Restricting Covenant” Series: Orthopedic Medical Devices and Non-Competes”

 *Originally published by CalCPA in the January/February 2018 issue of California CPA — the original article can be found here.

 You may not have expected that the California Legislature in 2017 designated an official state dinosaur (Augustynolophus morrisi) and four state nuts (almond, pecan, walnut and pistachio), which are technically seeds, but that’s a separate article.
 Less surprising is that employer regulation and employee rights continue to expand in our state, the sixth-largest economy of the world.
 The rate of expansion, however, seems to have taken another pendulum swing: 304 bills introduced in 2017 mention “employer,” compared to 569 bills in 2016 and 224 in 2015.
 Most of those bills did not pass, and of the ones that did, most were not signed into law by Gov. Brown.
 Essential elements of several bills that became law affecting private employers, effective Jan.
 1, 2018, unless noted otherwise, follow.